Astoria, Queens: Ditmars

 Ditmars is a middle class section of Astoria bounded by Bowery Bay to the north, 31st Street and the Steinway subsection to the east, 23rd Avenue to the south, and the East River to the west.
 The adjacent Steinway neighborhood was largely developed as a company town by the Steinway & Sons piano company, and included houses and public facilities that were also available to non-employees.
 However, the Ditmars neighborhood was not included in the Steinway & Sons company housing and related facilities project.
-The neighborhood takes its name from Ditmars Boulevard which was named in honor of Abram Ditmars, the first mayor of Long Island City, New York, elected in 1870 (the city became a mere neighborhood when Queens became a part of Greater New York).
+The neighborhood takes its name from Ditmars Boulevard which was named in honor of Abram Ditmars, the first mayor of Long Island City, New York, elected in 1870.
+The city became a mere neighborhood when Queens became a part of Greater New York.
 His ancestors were German immigrants who settled in the Dutch Kills area in the 1600s.

 Astoria Heights

-Astoria Heights, or Upper Ditmars (part of East Elmhurst), is bounded by Hazen Street to the west, La Guardia Airport to the east, Bowery Bay to the north, and Astoria Boulevard and the Grand Central Parkway to the south.
+Astoria Heights, or Upper Ditmars, part of East Elmhurst, is bounded by Hazen Street to the west, La Guardia Airport to the east, Bowery Bay to the north, and Astoria Boulevard and the Grand Central Parkway to the south.
 It is mostly a quiet middle class neighborhood of one- and two-family private homes.

 The Riker-Lent Homestead is near the north end of Astoria Heights at 7803 19th Road.
 Built around 1655 by Abraham Riker under a patent from Nieuw Nederland's last governor, Peter Stuyvesant, it is believed to be the oldest remaining dwelling in New York City still used as a residence.
 There is an adjacent family cemetery.
 The Smiths, who bought the house in 1975, have been restoring it for many years.
-The annual public tour was given usually in mid-September by the owners for the benefit of a local historical society, but has since ceased to occur.

 Before Prohibition, there were dance halls, picnic areas, and amusement park rides at North Beach.

 Ragtime composer Scott Joplin is buried across the Grand Central Parkway at St. Michael's Cemetery, which occasionally holds ragtime concerts.

 The Rikers Island Bridge to New York City's main prison, Rikers Island, runs from the north end of Hazen Street.
 Technically, Rikers Island is in the Bronx since New York City took it over from Long Island City in 1884, after it had annexed the South Bronx but before it consolidated Queens.
 However, like Astoria Heights, Rikers Island gets its mail from the East Elmhurst (ZIP Code 11370) station of the Flushing Post Office.